-I took these photos last summer in the woods in the town where I grew up, Barrington Rhode Island.
-These unusual looking woodland flowers are actually pretty easy to find in shady areas of New England.
-Meet Arisaema Triphyllum, our one native species of jack-in-the-pulpit.
+I took these photos last summer in the woods in the town where I grew up,

 I used to think jack-in-the-pulpit was carnivorous.
 The tube-shaped structure reminded me of pitcher plants.
 They aren’t carnivorous and the jack-in-the-pulpit has a modified flower while the tube-shaped trap on a pitcher plant is made of modified leaves.
 However, I recently found out that they aren’t quite that far off.